-We define the undiagnosed patients as patients who are somewhere in the long pipeline of investigations and referrals of the diagnostic process, from primary care to specialist care, and did not get yet a confirmed and final diagnosis.
+Undiagnosed patients could be defined as patients who are somewhere in the long pipeline of investigations and referrals of the diagnostic process, from primary care to specialist care, and did not get yet a confirmed and final diagnosis.

 Referring to table 1, undiagnosed patients can either have suspected clinical diagnosis (using unspecific term) or unknown clinical diagnosis (that cannot be named).